sammymarks/Family-Bike-Build-Network/README.md

     - In MongoDB schemas, empty Strings default to `""` (which is a valid string) while empty Numbers default to `null`(which is not a valid number and has to be treated with conditionals on the script).
 - Towards the end of the week, I was comfortable enough with my code to build the Add Parts functionality and UI (and learn forms) from scratch in one afternoon.

-**Different for next time**
+## **Different for next time**
 - Need to better plan breaks in my day.
 I was inefficient in debugging for longer stretches than I wanted.
-- Need to get better at [MVP vs SLC](https://www.bluent.net/blog/mvp-vs-slc/#:~:text=Viable%20vs.,-Lovable&text=SLC's%20'Lovable'%20concept%20calls%20for,use%20or%20interest%20with%20it.).
-What is "good enough" from a functionality standpoint is not necessarily the minumum of what the user wants.
 - There was a lot of copy/paste repetition on the 6 Part collections.
 I should have trimmed down Part collections and repurposed time for more/different functionality.
 - I spent too much time battling against the limitations of vanilla JS.
-I wish I had explore authentication instead of the Like buttons.
+I wish I had explored user authentication or filter/search instead of the Like buttons.
+- For future exploration - Could/should I created a single "Part" schema with all of the configuration on the front end?
+The backend is highly repetitious, and the only difference in schemas shows up in an unimplemented part detail modal.
+- Need to get better at [MVP vs SLC](https://www.bluent.net/blog/mvp-vs-slc/#:~:text=Viable%20vs.,-Lovable&text=SLC's%20'Lovable'%20concept%20calls%20for,use%20or%20interest%20with%20it.).
+What is "good enough" from a functionality standpoint is not necessarily the minumum of what the user wants.